KhronosGroup/glTF/extensions/2.0/Khronos/KHR_behavior/README.md

 Only the following types are allowed to read and write to.

 * integer
-* number
+* float
 * boolean

 ### Dimension
-Following dimensions are used in the script nodes.
+Following dimensions are used in the behavior nodes.
 Arrays or matrices could be accessed by each scalar element.

 * scalar